Northern New England Invention Convention

 Rube Goldberg Machine Category

-*Please note that there are changes to rules and requirements for Rube Goldberg Machines to align with those of the NEW National Rube Goldberg Machine Contests.
+*Please note that there are changes to rules and requirements for Rube Goldberg Machines to align with those of the NEW Rube Goldberg Machine Contest World Championships.
 Our website contains all current rules and information.

-Email: Zach@RubeGoldberg.org for questions regarding the National Rube Goldberg Machine Contest.
+Email: Zach@RubeGoldberg.org for questions regarding the Rube Goldberg Machine Contest World Championships.

-Inventors must have a working model of their Rube Goldberg Machine to solve the assigned 2024 task of: PUT TOOTHPASTE ONTO A TOOTHBRUSH.
+Inventors must have a working model of their Rube Goldberg Machine to solve the assigned 2025 task of: FEED A PET.
 The task must be the final step of the machine, which inventors are encouraged to solve in as unique a manner as possible.
-For example:” if you happen to brush your teeth with peanut butter - weird, but cool!
-What if your toothbrush is a toilet plunger with a mop head for bristles? - I’m not using that on my teeth, but that still counts!”
-You are allowed to physically pick up the toothbrush and brush your own teeth after the machine completes the task.
-Just be sure it’s clear, either in your presentation or physically, that some form of toothpaste ends up on some form of brush that could brush teeth.
-The emphasis of Rube Goldberg Machines are their creativity and humor.
+Just be sure it’s clear, either in your presentation or physically, that a pet of any form will be fed with some sort of nourishing substance in the end.
+Remember, the emphasis of Rube Goldberg Machines are their creativity and humor.

 In order to participate in the NNE-Invention Convention, students must be nominated by a YIP leader.
 Upon nomination, students will receive an official invitation from YIP to compete at the event .
 All details and requirements for competition will be shared with the inventors and their families as they prepare.
 All students will be expected to fully participate in the invention convention, either in-person or virtually.
-Each inventor should have their invention project, including their Inventor Journal or logbook, a pre-recorded video presentation, and a tri-fold/3-panel display board.
+Each inventor should have their invention project, including their Inventor Journal or logbook, a pre-recorded video presentation, and a tri-fold/3-panel display board (RGM entries do not require a display board).
 All inventors will participate in judging sessions.
 Each inventor must be accompanied by a parent/guardian at the competition.
-Parents/guardians are required to complete the media release form part of the registration process.

 Students participating as Independent Inventors must participate in the Independent Student Invention Fair where they may be nominated.